 Where our numbers come from

-For example, a wind farm with two turbines, each with a capacity of 2.3 MW will have an overall capacity of 4.6 MW, so to calculate how much electricity that wind farm could generate in a year, we also need to know the capacity factor from NOABL data, say it’s 27.7%:
+For example, a wind park with two turbines, each with a capacity of 2.3 MW will have an overall capacity of 4.6 MW, so to calculate how much electricity that wind farm could generate in a year, we also need to know the capacity factor from NOABL data, say it’s 27.7%:

 4.6 MW x 365.25 days x 24 hours x 27.7 per cent capacity factor = 11,169,637 kWh (units of electricity)